 - Website on Cloudflare Business plan is being served from CCU both over IPv4 and IPv6, as it should be.

 - Website on Cloudflare Enterprise plan is being served from CCU (over IPv4) and BOM (over IPv6).

 This problem becomes even more evident when you look outside of the USA & Europe.
 As in these places, all ISPs might have a great connection with all Cloudflare CDN edges within their country and then route the request responsibly to your nearest Cloudflare CDN edge.
-But when you look inside the countries like India, Bangladesh and many others who have many ISP, some are big national level ISP (who might have good peering with your nearest Cloudflare CDN edges) and there are local ISPs who don’t have good peering with Cloudflare CDN edges.
-Now Cloudflare being a fully Anycast network, you are at the mercy of your ISP to hopefully serve the contents from your nearest Cloudflare CDN edges and you can’t do anything about it.
+But when you look inside the countries like India, Bangladesh, and many others that have many ISP, some are big national level ISP (that might have good peering with your nearest Cloudflare CDN edges) and there are local ISPs that don't have good peering with Cloudflare CDN edges.
+Now Cloudflare being a fully Anycast network, you are at the mercy of your ISP to hopefully serve the contents from your nearest Cloudflare CDN edges and you can't do anything about it.

 Real-World Test Results 👨💻

 What I have described above, I know many of you nerd-minded people like me would be craving for some actual real-world test data.
 So, here it is for you to see the depth of this matter.
 Here are some key details about my testing location and ISP:

 - Expected Cloudflare CDN edge: CCU

 - DNS Resolver: Default resolver that is provided by the ISP

 Now when I visit

 /cdn-cgi/trace of each domain name that is using Cloudflare, using the command curl https://[domain-name]/cdn-cgi/trace --ipv4 for checking responses over IPv4 and